 Second round of REACH projects announced

-TORONTO, November 6, 2017 - Ontario Centres of Excellence (OCE) is pleased to announce six successful applicants for the second round of REACH (Resources for Evaluating, Adopting and Capitalizing on Innovative Healthcare Technology), an innovative program designed to help Ontario healthcare provider organizations more rapidly adopt innovative healthcare technology solutions.
+TORONTO, November 6, 2017 - Ontario Centres of Excellence (OCE) on behalf of the Government of Ontario, is pleased to announce six successful applicants for the second round of REACH (Resources for Evaluating, Adopting and Capitalizing on Innovative Healthcare Technology), an innovative program designed to help Ontario healthcare provider organizations more rapidly adopt innovative healthcare technology solutions.

 REACH is a grant funding program being delivered by OCE on behalf of Ontario’s Ministry of Government and Consumer Services (MGCS).
 The funding supports healthcare organizations in developing new ways to procure solutions that do not exist in the market, or need to be adapted or improved to meet their high-priority needs – a process known as innovation procurement.

 OCE is supporting participating projects in the second round of REACH with a $4.3-million program investment from the province.

 “Our government is committed to funding forward-thinking approaches to procurement that can support better outcomes for Ontarians,” says Tracy MacCharles, Minister of Government and Consumer Services.
 “The projects funded through OCE’s REACH program will demonstrate new ways to procure solutions that will allow health care organizations to operate more effectively, and improve both patient satisfaction and health outcomes.”

 Six public healthcare service provider organizations will be receiving REACH funding for their projects:

 - The Centre for Family Medicine Family Health Team eHealth Centre of Excellence for the project A Unique Partnership between the eHealth Centre of Excellence and the Ontario Telemedicine Network will use Innovative Methodologies to Procure a Technology Solution for Virtual Visits in Waterloo Wellington.